 The aim of this personal study is to become very familiar with the text, and understand what it meant to the original readers.
 This process is called exegesis - drawing the original meaning out of the text.

-From its original meaning, you can then begin to find its message for all time, what we can call “the timeless principle”.
-The timeless principle should be a truth which is not limited to a single individual, or to a particular time in history, or geographical location.
+From its original meaning, you can then begin to find its message for all time, what we can call 'the timeless principle'.
+This timeless principle should be a truth which is not limited to a single individual, or to a particular time in history, or geographical location.
 It should also be free from any cultural limitations.
 Most passages will have one major timeless principle, as well as a number of secondary principles.

 One example is the timeless principle of forgiveness found in the Book of Philemon.
 Paul wrote a personal letter to Philemon, calling him to extend forgiveness to his runaway slave Onesimus and to welcome him back as a brother in Christ.
 Even though this book was written to one particular individual nearly two thousand years ago, in the very different cultural context of slavery, there are still the important principles of forgiveness and restoration, which are valid at any place and at any time, and which are not culturally bound.